Nikhilkund/Nikhilkund-Credit-Card-Launch-Analysis/README.md

-# Nikhilkund-Credit-Card-Launch-Analysis

 # Customer Demographics and Shopping Behavior Analysis

 ## Project Overview

-This project involves analyzing customer data to understand shopping behaviors, with a focus on the age group 18-25.
-The project is divided into two phases:
+This project focuses on analyzing customer data to better understand shopping behaviors, particularly for the age group 18-25.
+The analysis is conducted in two phases:

-1. **Phase 1**: Exploratory Data Analysis (EDA)
+- **Phase 1**: Exploratory Data Analysis (EDA) – Uncovering initial insights and patterns in the data.
-2. **Phase 2**: Statistical Analysis
+- **Phase 2**: Statistical Analysis – Conducting deeper analysis to validate and quantify the patterns observed in Phase 1.

+## Dataset
+The dataset consists of customer demographic information and transaction details, including payment methods and shopping categories.

+## Phases

-## Phase 1: Exploratory Data Analysis (EDA)
+### Phase 1: Exploratory Data Analysis (EDA)

-In the first phase, we conducted an exploratory data analysis on the customer data to derive insights into the behavior of customers aged 18-25.
-Key findings include:
+In this phase, we explored the dataset to derive insights into the behavior of customers, focusing on the age group 18-25.

+#### Key Findings:
-- **Customer Base**: The age group 18-25 accounts for ~26% of the customer base.
+1. **Customer Base**: Customers aged 18-25 account for ~26% of the total customer base.
-- **Annual Income**: The average annual income of this group is less than 50k.
+2. **Annual Income**: The average annual income for this group is less than $50,000, suggesting they are generally in the early stages of their careers or education.
-- **Credit History**: They have limited credit history, which is reflected in lower credit scores and credit limits.
+3. **Credit History**: This age group has limited credit history, reflected by lower credit scores and credit limits compared to older age groups.
-- **Payment Methods**: Usage of credit cards as a payment method is relatively low compared to other age groups.
+4. **Payment Methods**: The use of credit cards is relatively low in this group, which may be due to limited credit access or a preference for other payment methods like debit cards or digital wallets.
-- **Top Shopping Categories**:
+5. **Top Shopping Categories**:
-  1. Electronics
-  2. Fashion & Apparel
-  3. Beauty & Personal Care
+   - **Electronics**: Popular for gadgets and tech purchases.
+   - **Fashion & Apparel**: Reflects the trend-driven nature of this age group.
+   - **Beauty & Personal Care**: Indicates an interest in self-care products.

+Visualizations were created to represent these insights using **Matplotlib** and **Seaborn**.

-## Phase 2: Statistical Analysis
+### Phase 2: Statistical Analysis

-In the second phase, we will dive deeper into statistical analysis to validate the patterns and trends observed in Phase 1.
-This will involve hypothesis testing to accept the Null or recect the null.
+In this phase, we perform a detailed statistical analysis to confirm the trends observed in the EDA and to draw meaningful conclusions.
+The analysis involves:

+- **Hypothesis Testing**: We conduct hypothesis tests to verify assumptions, such as whether the average income of customers aged 18-25 is significantly lower than other age groups.
+  - Null Hypothesis (H₀): There is **no significant difference** in the income of the age group 18-25 compared to others.
+  - Alternative Hypothesis (H₁): There is a **significant difference** in income.

+- **Correlation Analysis**: We explore the relationship between different variables, such as income and credit score or payment methods and spending patterns.

+- **Regression Analysis**: We use regression models to predict purchase amounts based on demographics like income, credit score, and age.

-## Tools and Technologies
+### Tools and Technologies
+- **Python**: Primary language used for the analysis.

-- **Python**: For data cleaning, analysis, and visualization.
+- **Pandas**: For data manipulation, cleaning, and aggregation.
-- **Pandas**: For data manipulation.
-- **Matplotlib / Seaborn**: For visualizations.
+- **Matplotlib & Seaborn**: For generating insightful data visualizations.
-- **NumPy / SciPy**: For statistical analysis.
+- **NumPy & SciPy**: For performing statistical tests and mathematical calculations.
-- **Jupyter Notebooks**: For interactive data exploration.
+- **Jupyter Notebooks**: For interactive and iterative data exploration.